The standard email sending methods in WunderAutomation allows you to optionally set the email from-address.

 Setting the display name

-If you want to control both the display name and the email address of when sending out an email the best method is therefore to set the entire rfc 822 formatted string with the display name and the email address within brackets.
+If you want to control both the display name and the email address when sending out an email, the best method is to set the entire RFC 822 formatted string with the display name and the email address within brackets.

 If you omit the display name, WunderAutomation will automatically add the email address as the display name.

 Note: WunderAutomation doesn’t have a global setting for the From-field.
-If you have multiple workflows / actions that send out email, you need to set the From-field individually in each of these actions.
+If you have multiple workflows/actions that send out emails, you need to set the From-field individually in each of these actions.

 WordPress is flexible

-Depending on your WordPress setup, It’s quite possible that you have code that alters these values and makes the email appear differently in your users inboxes.
+Depending on your WordPress setup, you may have code that alters these values and makes the email appear differently in your users inboxes.

 Older versions of WunderAutomation

-In versions prior to WunderAutomation 1.5.10, the display name wasn’t assigned automatically when using any of the built in email sending actions.
-If you are using an older version and need to control the display name, please type the complete formal rcf 822 address in the From-field.
+In versions prior to WunderAutomation 1.5.10, the display name wasn’t assigned automatically when using any of the built-in email sending actions.
+If you are using an older version and need to control the display name, please type the complete formal RFC 822 address in the From-field.